Becky O. Peleowo

 “My mum doesn't live with us. “ Dara finally opened up one day.
 It made more sense to me now.

-“Really? “ I said knowing it was time to give him the audience to speak up.
+“Really? “ I said knowing it was time to listen.
 The child had been bottling up so many emotions he wanted to express but had not found the courage or encouragement to do so.

 “She’s separated from my Dad.
 She left without us. “ Dara said pathetically.
 What a mother, I thought!

 Which good mother would leave her children and walk away?
-Putting a hold to my judgments, I decide to ask why Dara’s mum left home.
-The little boy began his pathetic story of how he was only dive years old when his mother and father had a serious fight.
-He said his mother packed her things and left to live wirh her parents.
+Putting a hold to my judgments and subjective views, I decide to ask why Dara’s mum left home.
+The little boy began his pathetic story of how he was only five when his mother and father had a serious fight.
+He said his mother packed her things and left to live with her parents leaving the kids behind.

 The reason he gave for his divorce sounded cogent.
-According Dara, he accused her of negligence and of abandoning her children.
+According to Dara’s brother, their father accused his wife of negligence and of abandoning her children.
+He had other charges to back up his point.
 This story was an eye opener for me.
 All that Dara’s Dad needed to proof his wife’s negligence was evidence and he provided it.
+Even if he was the guilty one, she had no evidence to tender but acted at the spur of the moment.